senselabs/objective-c-style-guide/README.md

-# The official SenseLabs Objective-C style guide
+# The Official SenseLabs Objective-C Style Guide

 This style guide outlines the coding conventions for SenseLabs.